-NY Green Bank does not maintain capital assets on its Statement of Net Position, but instead is allocated depreciation expense on NYSERDA capital assets, for which it reimbursed NYSERDA.
-Depreciation is allocated in proportion to direct salaries expense of each NYSERDA function/program, including NY Green Bank.
+NY Green Bank does not maintain capital assets on its Statement of Net Position, but instead is allocated depreciation expense on NYSERDA capital assets.
+Depreciation is allocated in proportion to direct salary expenses of each NYSERDA function/program, including NY Green Bank.